Jewish gays fight for admittance to Jewish Council in Vic | ABC Religion Report

 I look forward to the 2013 Pride March and the return of Habo, and Mark, and Mike (and his two Poochons) and Doobie and the rest of the great team, and hopefully many other supportive Jewish (youth) organisations, from a community that is learning gradually that it’s better to include than exclude.

 P.S.
-I’ve posted my photos from the day on Google Albums and Facebook.
+I’ve posted my photos from the day on Google Photos and Facebook.
 You can see my photos and blogs from previous pride marches here.

 Josh Frydenberg and the UN Holocaust Memorial Day 2012